johngage/tlpf-1/content/post/tlpf-gets-another-opportunity-to-present-a-refugee-team-in-2020/index.md

 The International Olympic Committee President Thomas Bach has approved the participation of the Refugee Olympic team in the event.

-The approval follows a request made by TLPF refugee Olympian Yiech Pur Biel in Buenos Aires, Argentina during the 133rd IOC session.
+The approval follows a request made by TLPF refugee Olympian Yiech Pur Biel in Buenos Aires, Argentina during the 133rd IOC session from 8-9 October, 2018.

 Pur Biel is training at the Tegla Loroupe refugee training centre in Ngong, Kenya